 Most US subs were equipped with a 4-inch deck gun.
 This gun had a range of up to 8,000 yards and a fairly rapid rate of fire.
 Although infrequently used, the deck gun was effective in sinking badly damaged targets or to slow a ship down and force it to fall behind the convoy.
 The gun was also used as a last ditch measure by subs which had been forced to surface or had suffered too much damage to dive safely.

 The gun may only be fired when your sub is on the surface.
-Use the The gun may only be need when your sub is on the surface.
 Use the crosshairs on the periscope/binocular screen to aim the gun.
-The range is automatically set to the TDC range of the target at which you are aiming Use the "+" and "-" keys to add or subtract deflection from this range.
-Example: an 18 knot destroyer coming directly towards you from 4,000 yards away will move over 200 yards in the time it takes to shell the target.
+The range is automatically set to the TDC range of the target at which you are aiming.
+Use the "+" and "-" keys to add or subtract deflection from this range.
+Example: an 18 knot destroyer coming directly towards you from 4,000 yards away will move over 200 yards in the time it takes the shell to reach the target.
 Therefore you should use the "-" key to select a deflection of -200 to -250 yards before firing the gun.
 At 2,000 yards the shell will only take half the time to reach the target, so a -100 yard deflection should be used.
 More than one shell may be in flight at any one time.
 You will see a splash of water when the shell lands.
 If the shell hits its target, you will see and hear the explosion.
 Your gun is supplied with 80 shells.